neel-jotaniya/Urban_Branch_Backend/README.md

 3. Firebase Setup:
    - Create a Firebase project.
-   - Enable Firestore Database in Firebase.
+   - Enable Firestore Database in Firebase and create two collections: 'chats' and 'users'
    - Download the Firebase Admin SDK service account key and save it as `secret.json` in the project root.

 4. Environment Variables: